The Smivets

 Twelve Notes Twelve Notes

 "Twelve Notes" by The Smivets is a Progressive Rock production available on SoundClick.
 Rooted in Indie, the song brings a potent energy to the Progressive Rock space.
 No external samples are used in this track.
 A male singer provides a powerful vocal layer to the mix.
 The use of C maj gives the track an open, confident feel.
 The sound is niche and unique, appealing to a wide range of progressive rock fans.
+"Twelve Notes" has peaked at number 9 on the SoundClick Progressive Rock chart.
 Listeners who follow Beatles, Pixies and Wildhearts will feel right at home with this The Smivets release on SoundClick.

 Progressive Rock 124 BPM 4/4 No samples